enil/enil-zsh-dotfiles/README.md

 Just run the `install.sh` script and it will symlink everything to the home directory.
 I prefer to keep the git under `~/.dotfiles/zsh`.

-[docker-zsh-completion] is used to autocomplete `docker` commands.
+[docker-zsh-completion] is used to autocomplete `docker` commands, and [docker-compose-zsh-completion] for `docker-compose` commands.
-To enable this it must be added as a [submodule]:
+To enable these they must be added as [submodules]:

 ```sh
 git submodule init